In this article, I will share with you how to deploy a secure (SFTP) service based on Azure Container Instance (ACI) and Azure File Shares.

 Please note that the templates published by Microsoft above will create a (general purpose v1) storage account.
 To this end, I have updated the template here to support (general purpose v2) storage account type.
 Additionally, the price per GB for general purpose v1 and general purpose v2 storage account is the same.
 So why not use the latest Azure storage features.

-Save the updated template on your machine and follow the video below to deploy an SFTP service with a new Azure storage account and file share (Scenario 1).
+Save the updated template on your machine and follow the short video below to deploy an SFTP service with a new Azure storage account and file share (Scenario 1).

 Please take a note of the username and password during the deployment since you will need to use them to access the SFTP service in the next step.